Getting started

 :

-cabal new-build your-package-name
+cabal build your-package-name

 To open a shell for use with stack